cchitsiang/awesome-stars/README.md

 ## Others

+- [aliesbelik/load-testing-toolkit](https://github.com/aliesbelik/load-testing-toolkit) - Collection of open-source tools for debugging, benchmarking, load and stress testing your code or services.
 - [systemdesign42/system-design](https://github.com/systemdesign42/system-design) - Building the best system design resource in the internet
 - [DataEngineer-io/data-engineer-handbook](https://github.com/DataEngineer-io/data-engineer-handbook) - This is a repo with links to everything you'd ever want to learn about data engineering
 - [bleedline/aimoneyhunter](https://github.com/bleedline/aimoneyhunter) - ai副业赚钱大集合，教你如何利用ai做一些副业项目，赚取更多额外收益。The Ultimate Guide to Making Money with AI Side Hustles: Learn how to leverage AI for some cool side gigs and rake in some extra cash.
 Check out the English version